-- From the selected features. - On the Loading Assignment dialog ensure that the Analysis is set to Construction stage and Loadcase to Slab pour 1 and click OK. - Select the eight lines that represent the extent of the geometric attribute 'Section 1 internal' in Span 1.
+- From the streeview drag and drop the Slab external loading attribute onto the selected features. - On the Loading Assignment dialog ensure that the Analysis is set to Construction stage and Loadcase to Slab pour 1 and click OK. - Select the eight lines that represent the extent of the geometric attribute 'Section 1 internal' in Span 1.